miloofcroton/parking-lot/README.md

 ## New Features

 * using styled-components for CSS in JS
+  * add `vscode-styled-components` in VS Code to get syntax highlighting
   * https://alligator.io/react/styled-components/
   * https://www.styled-components.com/docs/basics#getting-started
 * using react-helmet to manage page-level stuff (in the head element) within App.jsx instead of importing at index.html